Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

 By a forward construction, sharper descriptions of the constructed blow-up solutions can be provided.
 In fact, we show that there exists a codimension one set of initial data yielding finite-time blow-up solutions, whose blow-up rate differs logarithmically from the pseudoconformal blow-up rate.

 We introduce the relevant initial data set and the codimension one condition.
-For some small $b^{\ast}>0$ and codimension four linear subspace $\mathcal{Z}^{\perp}$ (see \eqref{eq:def-Z-perp}) of the radial Sobolev space $H_{0}^{3}$,\footnote{We denote by $H_{m}^{k}$ the Sobolev space $H^{k}(\bbR^{2})$ restricted on $m$-equivariant functions.
-See Section~\ref{subsec:Adapted-function-spaces} for more details.} let
+We denote by $H_{0}^{3}$ the Sobolev space $H^{3}(\bbR^{2})$ restricted to radial (i.e., $m=0$ in \eqref{eq:def-equivariance}) functions.
+For some small $b^{\ast}>0$ and codimension four linear subspace $\calZ^{\perp}$ (see \eqref{eq:def-Z-perp}) of the radial Sobolev space $H_{0}^{3}$, let

-We define the set $\mathcal{U}_{init}$ of coordinates
+We define the set $\calU_{\init}$ of coordinates

-We define the set $\mathcal{O}_{init}$ by the set of images:
+We define the set $\calO_{\init}$ by the set of images:

 where $P(\cdot;b_{0},\eta_{0})$ is the modified profile defined in Section~\ref{sec:Modified-profiles} such that $P(\cdot;0,0)=Q$.
-It will be shown that the set $\mathcal{O}_{init}$ is open, $Q$ lies in the boundary of $\mathcal{O}_{init}$, and the elements of $\mathcal{U}_{init}$ serve as coordinates of the elements of $\mathcal{O}_{init}$.
+It will be shown that the set $\calO_{\init}$ is open, $Q$ lies in the boundary of $\calO_{\init}$, and the elements of $\calU_{\init}$ serve as coordinates of the elements of $\calO_{\init}$.
 See Lemma~\ref{lem:decomp} for more details.
 The precise statement of our main result is as follows. \begin{thm}[Smooth finite energy blow-up solutions] There exists $b^{\ast}>0$ with the following properties.
-Let $(\widehat{\lambda}_{0},\widehat{\gamma}_{0},\widehat{b}_{0},\widehat{\epsilon}_{0})\in\widetilde{\mathcal{U}}_{init}$.
+Let $(\widehat{\lmb}_{0},\widehat{\gmm}_{0},\widehat{b}_{0},\widehat{\eps}_{0})\in\td{\calU}_{\init}$.
 Then, there exists $\widehat{\eta}_{0}\in(-\frac{\widehat{b}_{0}}{2|\log\widehat{b}_{0}|},\frac{\widehat{b}_{0}}{2|\log\widehat{b}_{0}|})$ such that the solution $u(t,r)$ to \eqref{eq:CSS-rad-u} starting from the initial data